|

 mirror.
 I was so repulsive I absolutely could not stand my appearance.

+I learned to shave with my eyes closed.
 My second decision was to quit thinking about dating.

 All that did was make me feel even lonelier.